SZXC-WG/LocalGen-new/README.md

 LocalGen is currently split into three branches:

 - **`release`**: The main branch, shown in the project homepage.
-Used for saving releases and storing map/font data.
+Used for saving past ver.
+1-4 releases and storing map/font data.
 - **`v5-EGE`**: Main branch of version 5, under active development.
   LocalGen versions 2 to 5 is built with [EGE Graphics](http://xege.org).
   We are trying to build an object-oriented system based on EGE.